DLR-RM/BlenderProc/examples/physics_positioning/README.md

 },
 ```

-First some spheres are loaded from the file `active.obj` and their physics attribute is set to `active`, so that they will later be influenced by gravity.
+First some spheres are loaded from the file `active.obj` (0th placeholder `<args:0>`) and their physics attribute is set to `active`, so that they will later be influenced by gravity.
 Then the `ObjectPoseSampler` is used to place them randomly above the plane.

 ### Load plane